Roblox/creator-docs/content/en-us/animation/capture.md

    This beta feature is slowly rolling out to users, so you might not currently have access to this tool.
 </Alert>

-To ensure that you are able to utilize your camera to record and create facial animations, you must first enable the **Face Recorder** beta feature.
+To ensure that you are able to utilize your camera to record and create facial animations, you must first enable the **Face Capture** beta feature.
 If you do not enable the beta feature, the [Animation Editor](../animation/editor.md) only displays its default UI options without face recording functionality.

 To enable the Animation Capture - Face beta feature:

 1. In the menu bar, click **File**.
 A contextual menu displays.
 2. Select **Beta Features**.
 The **Beta Features** window displays.
-3. In the beta features list, enable **Face Recorder**.
+3. In the beta features list, enable **Face Capture**.

    <img src="../assets/animation/face-recorder/Face-Recorder-Beta-Feature.jpg" width="550" />